GameEngineering/EP01_SandSim/README.md

 **NOTE(john)**: Currently requires at least **OpenGL v3.3** to run.
 This will be addressed in the future to allow for
           previous opengl versions.

-There are multiple examples provided to show how to get up and running.
-For each of these examples:
-  - `cd` into the root directory for your example.
   - **windows**:
     - You'll need to have Visual Studio 2015 or greater.
     - From start menu, search for "x64 Native Tool Command Prompt for {Insert your Version Here}"